yalicee/march-23-be-pg-theme-parks/README.md

 ### Task 2

-Now that we can connect to your database, lets start the process of seeding it.
+Now that we can connect to your database, let's start the process of **seeding** it.

 The order in which we are going to create our tables, in the structure of our data we need to first create the tables that do not reference other tables.